acbull/Unbiased_LambdaMart/README.md

 The repository contains two parts, firstly an implementation of Unbiased LambdaMart based on LightGBM.
 Secondly a simulated click dataset with its generation scripts for evalution.

-You can see the WWW 2019 (know as The Web Conference) paper “**Unbiased LambdaMART: An Unbiased PairwiseLearning-to-Rank Algorithm**” for more details.
+You can see our WWW 2019 (know as The Web Conference) paper “**Unbiased LambdaMART: An Unbiased PairwiseLearning-to-Rank Algorithm**” for more details.

 ## Overview